dbeitel-opentitan/opentitan/hw/ip/dma/doc/theory_of_operation.md

-(note that the FIFO address will increment only upto the FIFO depth - here we are assuming a depth of 3, so it increments 0, 4, 8 and then again 0, 4, 8 in the next transfer)
+(note that the FIFO address will increment only upto the FIFO depth - here we are assuming a depth of 3, so it increments 0, 4, 8 and then again 0, 4, 8 in the next transfer.)

-Also note that all combinations of the two increment enable bits (FIFO and SRAM buffer) are possible
+Also note that all combinations of the two increment enable bits (FIFO and SRAM buffer) are possible.